 - Illness.
 A decreased appetite in dogs is often a sign of sickness, especially if your dog is exhibiting other symptoms at the same time.
 Although a loss of appetite in dogs doesn’t necessarily indicate serious disease, prompt veterinary attention is important because it could be a sign of significant illness, including cancer, various systemic infections, pain, liver problems, and kidney failure.

 - Dental disease.
 Your dog may not want to eat because something in its mouth is causing pain.
-Have them checked for a broken or loose tooth, severe gingivitis and even an oral tumor.
+Have them checked for a broken or loose tooth, severe gingivitis, and even an oral tumor.
+Sometimes things can happen below the gum line that cannot be seen like a tooth root abscess

 - Recent vaccination.
 Fortunately, vaccinations are available for many serious and contagious dog diseases.
 Although these injections have saved the lives of millions of pets in the past 100 years, they do sometimes have adverse effects.
 The majority of these are minor and brief, including a temporary loss of appetite in dogs.

 - Travel and unfamiliar surroundings.
 If your dog’s appetite was fine until you went on a trip with them or moved to a new location, it may be that your dog won’t eat because of traveling or the unfamiliar surroundings.
 Some animals may get motion sickness, and others become nervous or uncomfortable in new places.

 - Pickiness or behavior issues.
 Some dogs are just picky, or their refusal to eat may be caused by feeding them in situations where they aren’t comfortable, such as around an aggressive dog or from a bowl at an uncomfortable height.
 Because a decreased appetite in dogs may be caused by illness, never assume that your dog is picky without investigating other possibilities first.